 What causes the disease?

-The exact cause of lupus is, as yet, unknown yet doctors do agree that it’s triggered when one’s immune system begins to attack the body after it mistakenly thinks that the healthy tissue and cells within the body are of a danger to the human body.
+The exact cause of lupus is, as yet, unknown, yet doctors do agree that it’s triggered when one’s immune system begins to attack the body after it mistakenly thinks that the healthy tissue and cells within the body are a danger to the human body.

 Autoantibodies are antibodies produced by the immune system that are only activated when the body recognizes foreign cells.
 These antibodies are thus created to fight off these foreign cells.
 However, due to reasons not clearly known, autoantibodies may be inadvertently activated even in the absence of foreign cells.
 This then results in autoantibodies viewing normal human cells as foreign cells and thus attacking them.
 When this happens, it results in tissue and organ damage which then soon leads to the breakdown of the entire system in the human body.

 As mentioned, there is no clear reason as to what triggers the autoantibodies into attacking normal, healthy human cells.
 However, the below factors may play a role;